21st of the 1st month 2020/2021.

 Gimel – ג:

-And this is what all His Feast are to be for us!
+And this is what all His Feast are to be for us, which includes the weekly Sabbath!.

 4 – Closing Festival:

-As we consider this Feast of Matzot, that begins with the remembrance of the death of Messiah, which we proclaim during the Passover Meal, we recognize, and give thanks for, His work of deliverance that He has begun in us, in Him removing from us the curse of the Torah, which is death, and how He has cleansed us, in His own blood, from all our sins.
+As we consider this Feast of Matzot, that begins with us having cleansed out all leaven from our homes and then celebrating the opening of this Feast with the remembrance of the death of Messiah, which we proclaim during the Passover Meal, we recognize, and give thanks, for His work of deliverance that He has begun in us, and celebrate that He has removed from us the curse of the Torah, which is death, and how He has cleansed us, in His own blood, from all our sins, in order to be set-apart and equipped to serve!

-So, in many ways we can see how today reminds us that we are a ‘work in progress’, so to speak, and that we have the full assurance of the hope that we have, in being made complete, and being secured in His Word which never fails, for His Covenant has been secured in His Blood and He has given us of His Spirit, as a seal of our redemption; and this is a day where we can boldly come together and give thanks unto Elohim, for that which He has done, and continues to do, in each of our lives individually, as well as corporately together, as a unified Bride!
+So, in many ways we can see how today reminds us that we are a ‘work in progress’, so to speak, and that we have the full assurance of the hope that we have n Him, being made complete, and being secured in His Word which never fails, for His Covenant He has secured in His own Blood and He has given us of His Spirit, as a seal of our redemption!

 Sha’ul says in: